ECP-VeloC/VELOC/docs/api.rst

 DESCRIPTION
 '''''''''''

-This routine waits for the checkpoint to complete and returns the result (success or failure).
-Its only valid in async mode. and is typically called before beginning a new checkpoint.
+This routine waits for any resilience strategies employed by VeloC in the background to finish.
+The return value indicates whether they were successful or not.
+The function is meaningul only in asynchronous mode.
+It has no effect in synchronous mode and simply returns success.

 Restart Functions
 ~~~~~~~~~~~~~~~~~

-Indication of Restart
+Obtain latest version
 ^^^^^^^^^^^^^^^^^^^^^

 ::

-    int VELOC_Restart_test (
-       IN const char *name,
+    int VELOC_Restart_test(IN const char *name, IN int version)
-       IN int version
-    )

 .. _arguments-9:

 ARGUMENTS
 '''''''''
-- **name** : label of the checkpoint
+- **name** : Label of the checkpoint
-- **version** : maximum version to look for
+- **max_ver** : Maximum version to restart from

 .. _description-10:

 DESCRIPTION
 '''''''''''

-The paramater ``name'' is the label of the checkpoint.
-There parameter ``version'' is the maximum version to look for.

-This routine determines whether an application can restart from a previous checkpoint.

-It is collective across the set of processes in the job.
-Within an MPI
-application, it must be called collectively by all processes within
-``MPI_COMM_WORLD``.
-The same value is returned in ``flag`` on all
-processes.
+This function probes for the most recent version less than **max_ver** that can be used to restart from.
+If no upper
+limit is desired, **max_ver** can be set to zero to probe for the most recent version.
+Specifying an upper limit is
+useful when the most recent version is corrupted (e.g. the restored data structures fail integrity checks) and a new
+restart is needed based on the preceding version.
+The application can repeat the process until a valid version is found
+or no more previous versions are available.
+The function returns VELOC_FAILURE if no version is available or a positive
+integer representing the most recent version otherwise.

 Open Restart Phase
 ^^^^^^^^^^^^^^^^^^

 ::

-    int VELOC_Restart_begin (
-       IN const char *name,
+    int VELOC_Restart_begin(IN const char *name, IN int version)
-       IN int version
-     )

 .. _arguments-10:

 ARGUMENTS
 '''''''''

-- **name** : label of the checkpoint
+- **name** : Label of the checkpoint
-- **version** :  version to look for
+- **version** :  Version of the checkpoint

 .. _description-11:

 DESCRIPTION
 '''''''''''

-This function marks start of the restart phase.

-**FIXME** This call returns the name of the checkpoint in ``name``.
-The caller
-must provide a pointer to a buffer of at least ``VELOC_MAX_NAME``
-characters to hold this output value.

-It is collective across the set of processes in the job.
-Within an MPI
-application, it must be called collectively by all processes within
+This function begins the restart phase.
+It must be called collectively by all processes within the
-``MPI_COMM_WORLD``.
+same checkpoint/restart group.
+The version of the checkpoint can be either the version returned by ``VELOC_Restart_test``
+or any other lower version that is available.

 Memory-based Restart
 ^^^^^^^^^^^^^^^^^^^^
 ::

-   int VELOC_Restart_mem (
+   int VELOC_Recover_mem()
-   )

 .. _arguments-11: